holycrap872/ucls-ms-intro-to-cs/CourseMaterials/04_bits_and_binary/01_bitpics/lesson_plan.md

 ## Essential Questions:

+- How do computers store information?
-- Understand how computers store and represent certain types of information
+- How do computers represent different types of information?

 ## Learning Objective: